Music in Leicester: 2010s

 The development of the award-winning music festival Summer Sundae with connecting Summer Sundae Fringe Festival (predominantly run by the local arts collective 'Pineapster') focused on blues and folk music may well provide the city with more of a focus for its local bands to break out nationally.
 Described by Steve Lamacq as 'the Grandson of Glastonbury and sponsored by BBC Radio 6 Music, the festival took place in the city's Victoria Park from 2011 until 2013 and featured headlining acts including Mumford & Sons, Public Image Ltd and McFly.

 In 2013, organisers including local label Robot Needs Home established the 'Handmade' music festival which included acts such as Rolo Tomassi, Dutch Uncles and Tall Ships in its debut year.

 Leicester grime artists such as Kamakaze and Jafro have gained some popularity within the scene during the mid-2010s.
 In 2015, Kamakaze released a freestyle on JDZ Media, which by 2019 has reached over 3 million views.
 In 2019, Kamakaze performed a football freestyle on the BBC, and featured on the FIFA 20 Volta soundtrack alongside Leicester producer Massappeals.
 Kamakaze's song "Kam Dog" also featured on the gameplay trailer for FIFA 20 Volta.

+2020s

+A flourishing scene for all female punk bands developed in the city around 2025.